-Prepare a List of Potential TAC Members that includes the names, companies, physical and electronic addresses, and phone numbers of potential members.
-The list shall include the expertise of each proposed TAC member and the value to the project.
-The list will be discussed at the Kick-off meeting, and a schedule for recruiting members and holding the first TAC meeting will be developed.

-- Recruit TAC members.
+- Prepare a List of Potential TAC Members that includes the names, companies, physical and electronic addresses, and phone numbers of potential members.
+The list will be discussed at the Kick-off meeting, and a schedule for recruiting members and holding the first TAC meeting will be developed. - Recruit TAC members.
 Ensure that each individual understands member obligations and the TAC meeting schedule developed in subtask 1.11. - Prepare a List of TAC Members once all TAC members have committed to serving on the TAC. - Submit Documentation of TAC Member Commitment (such as Letters of Acceptance) from each TAC member.